Melançon Arena

 Melançon Arena was an indoor arena located in Saint-Jérôme, Quebec.
-It was once home to the Saint-Jérôme Alouettes of the Quebec Junior Hockey League mid 1950s to 1969 and Quebec Major Junior Hockey League 1969 to 1972.
+It was once home to the Saint-Jérôme Alouettes of the Quebec Junior Hockey League from the mid-1950s to 1969 and the Quebec Major Junior Hockey League from 1969 to 1972.
 It was also home to the Saint-Jérôme Panthers of the Quebec Junior AAA Hockey League from 1988 to 2017.